 We live either in dependence on, or independently of God

-connected to the vine.
 Jesus said, “I am the vine; without me you can do nothing” (Jn 15:4,5).
 Fruit can’t be developed on a branch severed from the source of life and nourishment.
 Don’t try and accomplish anything outside of a vital relationship with Christ and what He wants, otherwise it will only be a puny work of our effort (flesh) and will amount to nothing because it did not pass the test (Zech 4:6; 1 Cor 3:12-15).
 However, like Paul we can confidently state, “I can do all things through Christ who gives me the strength and power” (Phil 4:13).
 How is my connectedness with the divine vine?
 Am I drawing all I need from that source or am I trying to make it by my own efforts?

 Wrongly motivated independence is rebellion

-what they can and should do for themselves (Gal 6:2,5).
+their burden while not creating an unnatural and wrong emotional dependency by doing for them what they can and should do for themselves (Gal 6:2,5).
 There is a place for self-sufficiency, taking personal responsibility in certain areas while still maintaining interdependency in society.
 Solomon wrote there are physical safeguards of not being alone but in connection with others (Eccl 4:9-11).